Finding your purrfect cat

 Thank you for considering rehoming from Lothian Cat Rescue.

 We want to make sure you end up with the right cat for you and we have developed a standardised rehoming process that helps us help you choose a purrfect new companion.

-All visits to our shelter are currently on an appointment only basis.
-We will contact you to offer you an appointment when we have a suitable cat in our care.
+All rehoming visits to our shelter are currently on an appointment/invitation only basis.

 A staff member will take you to meet potentially compatible cats.
 This is a chance to interact with the cats, and we welcome and encourage you to question us about the cats you meet.